N3RDIUM/n3rdium.dev/README.md

 The website is [here](https://n3rdium.dev).

 TODOs:
+- [ ] GitHub Action w/ py script to auto-update the sitemap and post json files
 - [x] Make the entire site gruvbox.
 - [x] Limit the content width in the about pages
 - [x] Fix the y-size of your homepage on mobile devices